seamplex/feenox/doc/sds.md

 # Architecture {#sec:architecture}

 >
-> The tool must be aimed at being executed unattended on remote cloud servers which are expected to have a mainstream^[as of 2021] architecture regarding operating system (UNIX-like GNU/Linux variants) and hardware stack (number and type of CPUs, number and type of memory caches, disk and RAM storage size, etc.).
-It should successfully run on virtual and/or containerized servers using standard compilers, dependencies and libraries already available in the repositories of current operating systems distributions.
-Preference should be given to open source compilers, dependencies and libraries.
+> The tool must be aimed at being executed unattended on remote cloud servers which are expected to have a mainstream^[as of 2021] architecture regarding operating system (GNU/Linux variants and other UNIX-like OSes) and hardware stack (a few intel-compatible CPUs per host, a few levels of memory caches, a few gigabyes of random-access memory, several gigabytes of disk storage, etc.).
+It should successfully run on virtual and/or containerized servers using standard compilers, dependencies and libraries already available in the repositories of most current operating systems distributions.
+>
+> Preference should be given to open source compilers, dependencies and libraries.
 Small problems might be executed in a single host but large problems ought to be split through several server instances depending on the processing and memory requirements.
 The computational implementation should adhere to open and well-established standards.
+>
+> Ability to run on local desktop personal computers and/laptops is not required but suggested as a mean of giving the opportunity to users to test and debug small coarse computational models before launching the large computation on the cloud.
+Support for non-GNU/Linux operating systems is not required but also suggested.
+>
+> Mobile platforms such as tablets and phones are not suitable to run engineering simulations due to their lack of proper electronic cooling mechanisms.
+They are suggested to be used to control one (or more) instances of the tool running on the cloud, and even to pre and post process results through mobile and/or web interfaces.

 C, quote petsc, flat memory address space -> that's what virtual servers have!